trolund/hygge-wasm/README.md

 # HyggeWasm - The Hygge to WebAssembly compiler

-This is the source code `hyggec`, the didactic compiler for the Hygge programming language.
+This is the source code HyggeWasm, the WebAssembly compiler for the Hygge programming language.
+HyggeWasm is based on `hyggec` by Alceste Scalas.

-Hygge and `hyggec` have been designed and developed as learning tools for the course *02247 Compiler Construction* at DTU Compute - Technical University of Denmark.
+HyggeWasm has been developed as part of the master thesis "Design and Implementation of a WebAssembly Compiler Back-End for the High-Level Programming Language Hygge" by Troels Lund at Technical University of Denmark.
+(DTU).

-`hyggec` is released under the terms of the [MIT license](LICENSE.md).

 ## Software Requirements